-The successful bid, led by Leeds Community Health Care NHS Trust on behalf of the West Yorkshire and Harrogate Partnership, will see a new purpose built specialist community child and adolescent mental health (CAMHS) unit to support young people experiencing complex mental illness, for example severe personality and eating disorders.
+The successful bid, led by Leeds Community Health Care NHS Trust on behalf of the West Yorkshire and Harrogate Partnership, will see a new purpose built specialist community child and adolescent mental health (CAMHS) unit to support young people suffering complex mental illness, for example severe personality and eating disorders.

 There are currently eight general adolescent beds which are provided by Leeds Community NHS Healthcare Trust in Leeds.
 This new unit will bring a significant increase and provide 18 specialist places and four psychiatric intensive care unit (PICU) beds.